gillianlaming/Calendar/README.md

 # README #

-CALENDAR TO-DO LIST:
-## ok final thots before i schlep ##

-1. fuck event listeners but we have to use them so let's remove all 'onclick' things --LETS NOT BOTHER, RUBRIC SAYS NOTHING ABOUT THIS

-2. make sure the right alerts come up when logging in/registering incorrectly -- DONE

-3. logout probably shouldnt just be refreshing but idk -- CHANGED.
-IT LOOKS BETTER NOW.
+##starting to write what we will turn in

+GROUP MEMBERS:

+Gillian Laming (ID: 457507)
+Leela Ghaemmaghami (ID: 457569)

+link to calendar home page:

+CREATIVE PORTION DESCRIPTION:

+#our thotszsz

-4. creative portion
+creative portion:
     - when username exists, give user suggestions of usernames similar to current username that doesnt exist
     - color code events based on which user's event it is
         - "choose color" option in register form, we could add this to the mySQL table
     - month view, week view, day view (I don't know how hard this would be because you did the view part)
     - repeating events

-6. Gillian started working on tokens, unclear where she left off.
-Do we need to send these tokens?

 TO DOs:

 1. "without ever refreshing the browser after the initial web page load" does this mean logout is super fucked? (no, i dont think so because wording later on is "At no time should the main page need to be reloaded")

-2. "Unregistered users should see no events on the calendar." does this happen
+2. "Unregistered users should see no events on the calendar."
+NO (SAD!!)

-3. You do not need to support recurring events -- this prolly means doing this is hard so lets not add this to our creative portion

 4. Your AJAX should not ask the server for events from a certain username.
 Instead, your AJAX should ask the server for events, and the server should respond with the events for only the currently-logged-in user (from the session).
 Can you think of why?
 ARE WE DOING THIS

-5. we need to run everything by a validator
+5. we need to run everything by a validator - in process

-6. Be careful when transmitting data over JSON that will be reflected in an event title!
-(Note: JSON data should be sanitized on the client side, not the server side.) -- OUR DATA isn't reflected in URL, right?

 7. we need to pass tokens to prevent CSRF attacks ("Hint: You will need to send your CSRF tokens in your AJAX requests.
 Remember that AJAX still submits forms and runs server-side scripts, just like the vanilla forms you've been using in Modules 2 and 3.")
 - CSRF tokens are passed when editing or removing events (3 points)